Million Tree Campaign

 hill areas to stop erosion.
 In Malawi we are working with our partner Creative

-Solutions to create food forests with a mix of medicinal and fruit trees, nitrogen-fixing
+Solutions for the Environment to create food forests with a mix of medicinal and fruit trees,

-trees, and firewood trees.
-In Rwanda, women in a microloan group we support are
+nitrogen-fixing trees, and firewood trees.
+In Rwanda, women in a microloan group we

 $1 plants 10 trees

-10 tree offsets 500 pounds of CO2 per year
+10 trees absorb 500 pounds of CO2 per year

 Make a difference – plant trees!